Please contact us if you have questions or if you need some encouragement.

-Acts 10:43 All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.
+Acts 10:43 All the prophets testify that everyone who believes in him receives forgiveness of sins through his name.

-If I want forgiveness, what is the first thing I need to do?
+What is the first thing I need to do if I want forgiveness?
 The first thing you need to do is to have a spirit of forgiveness with others!

 It is fascinating what it says in Matthew 6:14-15 “For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive our sins”.

 To be forgiven by God is the ultimate gift that God has given us by offering His life for us in John 3:16.
 We need to confess our sins to God and ask to be forgiven.
-Be sure to keep a short account of our offense by asking to be forgiven and turn from our wrongdoing.
+Be sure to keep a short account of our offense by asking forgiveness and turning away from our wrong doing.

-We can’t keep looking at the hurt and the situation and replaying it over and over in our minds.
+We can’t keep looking at the hurt and the situation and replaying it repeatedly in our minds.
 It is wise to fix our eyes on Jesus, then dive into His Word.
 Turn on praise music.
-Do not dwell on the problem or the feelings you have about the situation.
-As hard as it is, choose to think of things lovely, noble, true, and right.
+Do not dwell on your problem or feelings or the feelings you have about the situation.
+As hard as it is, choose to think of lovely, noble, accurate, and correct things.

 There is no better way to bless someone than to intercede for them.
-Pray for God to bless them, pray for God to grow their love for Him, pray for God to do good things in their lives.
+Pray for God to bless them, pray for God to grow their love for Him, and pray for God to do good things in their lives.
 Pray, pray, and pray some more.
-When words don’t come, ask the Holy Spirit to intercede for you.
-When you are hurt, mad, and broken, take your brokenness to the cross.
+Ask the Holy Spirit to intercede for you when words don’t come.
+Take your brokenness to the cross when you are hurt, mad, and broken.
 Ask Jesus to fill you with His supernatural love and power.